While Indonesian thriller Preman features compelling visuals, it unfortunately succumbs to a conventional story and unfocused tone.

 Preman sports stylish violence, although it often feels too tame to satisfy hardcore genre fans.
 While the performances are sturdy and the direction is visually compelling, the strange comedic moments distract from the action, and the sentimentality feels unearned due to flat characters and predictable story.
 However, it is important to note that Preman is Zaini’s feature-length debut, and while it may falter on a story level, the film shows promise, and it will be worth checking out what Zain does in the future.

-Preman is available to watch digitally at the 47th Seattle International Film Festival on April 8-18, 2021.
-Click here to watch the film on the festival’s platform and here for our recommendations of films to watch at SIFF.
+Preman premiered digitally at the 47th Seattle International Film Festival on April 8-18, 2021.